Animals Native to Australia

 Cassowary

 Looking at a cassowary definitely is a way to look into the past, how some dinosaurs probably looked. this bird is often dubbed “the most dangerous bird due to its big claws and beak.
-It inhabits the tropical rainforests of northern Queensland.
+It inhabits the tropical rainforests of northern Australia, particularly northern Queensland.
 Recognizable by their striking blue and black plumage and casque-topped heads, cassowaries are crucial seed dispersers, ensuring the survival of many rainforest plants.
 However, habitat destruction and vehicle collisions threaten their existence, making conservation efforts essential.

-A mom Cassowary and its baby
+A Mom Cassowary and its baby on the Road

 Cassowary | Photo by Jesper van der Pol